Oriented to Love helps the church dialogue about sexual and gender diversity in the church.

 - any Christian who wants to understand how to live in unity and love with those who hold different theological understandings from their own (in other words, people who disagree with them), particularly in light of the topic of sexual and gender diversity.

 If you are interested in participating in this dialogue, you are a lover of Jesus, and you can embrace the goals stated above, please fill out the application form.
-(If you prefer, the application is also available in Word document or PDF format; complete and save it before sending it to the program director at email@example.com, or by postal service (Att'n: Oriented to Love, ESA/Sider Center, 1300 Eagle Road, St. Davids, PA 19087.)
+(If you prefer, the application is also available in Word document or PDF format; complete and save it before sending to Shae Washington, via email by clicking on name at left, or prinat and mail to Oriented to Love, ESA/Sider Center, 1300 Eagle Road, St. Davids, PA 19087.)
 Regardless of how you submit it, the information in your application will be kept completely confidential.
 Application deadline is January 1, 2021.

 Twelve participants will be selected from among the applications we receive, and all applicants will be notified of their status no later than February 15, 2021, so that selected applicants can make their travel plans.